There are currently no active references in this article.

 Conservation status Least concern (LC)

-Taxonomic note van Gelderen et al. (1994) treated Acer longipes as a synonym of the earlier A. fulvescens, though Xu et al. (2008) considered them as separate species, whose treatment we follow here.
+Taxonomic note van Gelderen et al. (1994) treated Acer fulvescens as a synonym of the earlier A. longipes, though Xu et al. (2008), whose treatment we follow here, considered them separate species.
 See below for further context.
 Xu et al.’s (2008) treatment of A. longipes also contains no lower taxa.
 Its subspecies as circumscribed by van Gelderen et al. (1994) are treated within A. amplum.
 See the account of that species for additional information.

-True A. longipes is known in cultivation from only two mature plants, believed to be from two separate collections made by Ernest Wilson (K. Rushforth, pers, comm.
+True A. longipes is known in cultivation from only two mature plants, believed to be from two separate collections made by Ernest Wilson (K. Rushforth, pers. comm.
 2014).
-Both are at Arley Castle, Worcestershire, with one found in the garden and the other in the neighbouring Nayboth’s Vineyard.
-Given that they have thus far proved difficult to propagate via grafting (K. Rushforth, pers, comm.
-2015), the real Acer longipes remains one of the rarest maples present in cultivation.
-A thus far unverified specimen grows at Rogow Arboretum, Poland (P. Banaszczak, pers. comm.
-2020), though 12 authentic seedlings are currently being nutured at Longwood Gardens, Pensylvania, having been collected in Hubei in 2018, under NACPEC18-007 (P. Zale, pers. comms.
+Both are at Arley Castle, Worcestershire, with one found in the garden and the other in the neighbouring Naboth’s Vineyard.
+Given that they have thus far proved difficult to propagate via grafting (K. Rushforth, pers. comm.
+2015), genuine A. longipes remains one of the rarest maples in cultivation.
+A thus-far unverified specimen grows at Rogow Arboretum, Poland (P. Banaszczak, pers. comm.
+2020), though 12 authentic seedlings are currently being nutured at Longwood Gardens, Pensylvania, having been collected in Hubei in 2018, under NACPEC 18-007 (P. Zale, pers. comms.
 2020).